GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

     - _Is my style common for many components across many libraries (for example a colour pallete)?_
     Create a mixin in core-css project under the styles folder.

+## Unit Testing

+Try to achieve unit test coverage for the configuration interface for a component.
+We encourage the use of [testing-library](https://testing-library.com/) to test components to provide a uniform test authoring experience across all library types.
+However, if testing-library does not meet the needs for a test being written feel free to use a library of your choice.

 ## Documentation

 - Document your component interface using [JsDocs](https://jsdoc.app/), most IDEs support JsDocs and JsDocs can be used by the storybook documentation to automatically produce property tables.